sagheerahmadGmit/GraphTheory/Overview.md

 The main parts of this program that we need to know are:

 1. Regular expressions: are a notation for describing sets of character strings.
 The simplest regular expression is a single literal character.
 Except for the special metacharacters “*”, “+”, “?”, “()”, “|”, these characters match themselves.
 To match a metacharacter, escape it with a backslash: + matches a literal plus character.
 2. Thompsons construction: is an algorithm developed by Ken Thompson in 1968.
 The algorithm splits a regular expression into its smallest sub-expression.
 For every sub-expression, an NFA is created.
 All those NFAs are then put together into a single NFA which can be used to match a string.
+For more information on Thompson's Construction, please click [here](https://en.wikipedia.org/wiki/Thompson%27s_construction)
 3. NFAs: were introduced in 1959 by Michael O. Rabin and Dana Scott.
 They showed NFA's equivalence to DFAs.
 NFAs are used in the implementation of regular expressions: Thompson's construction is an algorithm for compiling a regular expression to an NFA that can efficiently perform pattern matching on strings.
+They can have any number of arrows for each state and symbol.
+The empty string E (epsilon) is also used to label arrows that are used to label arrows that are followed without reading a character from the input, while also remaining in the orginal state.
+NFAs will recognise the same language as the regular expression.

 Structure
 ----------------------------------------------------------------------------------------------------------